Last updated: May 11, 2026

 Off-road recreation

-Coppinger Cove Road, a county-maintained gravel road that follows the Little Sequatchie River, has become a regionally known off-road destination.
-After heavy rain, the road features deep water crossings (some three to four feet), rock gardens, and mud.
-The route connects to the Coalmont OHV Park (1,347 acres) atop the plateau and links with trails through Bryant Cove, Indian Cove, Sequatchie Cove, and Petercave Cove in a broader loop system.
-River fords, cave entrances, and waterfalls mark the route.
+Coppinger Cove Road is paved through the inhabited part of the cove past the Baptist church, the creamery, and the Keener family's farm.
+Beyond the farm the pavement ends and the route continues as an unimproved trail that climbs the Little Sequatchie corridor and crosses the river repeatedly.
+After heavy rain the trail carries deep water crossings, rock gardens, and mud, and it has become a regionally known off-road destination on that stretch.
+From the top, the trail connects to the Coalmont OHV Park (1,347 acres) atop the plateau and links with routes through Bryant Cove, Indian Cove, Sequatchie Cove, and Petercave Cove in a broader loop system.
+River fords, cave entrances, and seasonal waterfalls mark the unpaved upper section.

 Present day